-In the box on the right-hand side of the page, you can see the District’s Inclement Weather Zones and schools for which alternate bus routes ("snow routes") have been identified for inclement weather events.
+In the District’s Inclement Weather Bus Zones table, you will see a list of the schools for which alternate bus routes ("snow routes") have been identified for inclement weather events.
 If your child’s school is not listed, the buses in your area do not have snow route stops that are different from normal stops.
 If your child’s school does have identified snow route stops, walk or drive to the stop to familiarize them with it, but make sure they know to only go there if they are told their bus will run on a snow route on a particular day.

 Finally, please sign up for alerts and follow the District on social media.
-There are four main sources of information:
+There are five main sources of information:

 - FlashAlert.
 FlashAlert is the system most local school districts and public agencies use to inform the media about weather-related delays, emergency situations, and breaking news.
 You can subscribe to Flash Alert by visiting www.flashalert.net, clicking on View Local News, then Portland/Vanc/Salem, then Washington Co.
 Schools, then Hillsboro Sch.
 Dist.
 Follow the steps to set up your account and download the free FlashAlert Messenger mobile app to receive push notifications when the District sends out weather or other urgent information.

 - Facebook and Twitter.
 The District’s Facebook and Twitter pages are immediately updated when a weather delay/closure or other emergency message is sent out via FlashAlert.
 We will also use these sites to post additional information as needed.

 - Remind App - is a district, school, and classroom communication tool that makes it easy to stay involved with your child's learning.
 Remind is free to use, and you'll be able to get and send messages on any device—even a simple text message from your phone.
 Here is a video demo to see how Remind works: English video, Spanish video.